yvs314/epi-net-m/README.md

 # epi-net-m

-Data Engineering for and Numerical Implementation of Optimal Control of Large-Scale Metapopulation Network SIR
+## A Benchmarking Framework for Optimal Control over Network Dynamic Systems based on a Metapopulation Epidemic Model
+With **Data Engineering** to generate a **Benchmark**, a proof-of-concept **Numerical Solver** for an optimal control problem over Network SIR, and **Visualization Tools** to map infection and control effort on [choropleths](https://en.wikipedia.org/wiki/Choropleth_map).
+The _optimal control problem_ is finite-horizon Bolza over a nonlinear system with per-node _social distancing_ controls and time-discounted _running cost_, square in control and infections.
+It generalizes [(El Ouardighi, Khmeltinsky, Sethi, 2022)](https://doi.org/10.1111/poms.13641) to the network dynamic system case, with omission of health infrastructure tracking.

-The **Data Engineering** part is found in `/tools` and called “Oboe”; it is written in Julia.
-Oboe loads the tract populations, commute, and air travel data from `data/by-tract`; uses this data to generate a travel model aggregated to the given level; and then outputs a `<name>-trav.dat` matrix containing the total daily travellers between each subdivision and a `<name>-init.csv` table containing the initial values for the SIR model.
+The **Data Engineering** part is in `/tools` and called “Oboe”; it is written in Julia.
+Oboe loads the tract populations, commute, and air travel data from `/data/by-tract`; uses this data to generate a travel model aggregated to the given level; and then outputs a `<name>-trav.dat` matrix containing the total daily travellers between each subdivision and a `<name>-init.csv` table containing the “patient zero” initial values for the SIR model.
+These serve as a benchmark set.

+The **Benchmark** is in `/data/by-tract`, with some snapshots in [Releases](https://github.com/yvs314/epi-net-m/releases); these have between 2 and 9110 nodes.
+An instance `<name>` is made of two files,
+- `<name>-init.csv` with one row for each of the `n` nodes listing the populations and initial values of _susceptible_, _infected_, and _recovered_,
+- `<name>-trav.dat` with `n×n` matrix of daily travelers between the nodes

-The **Numerics** is found in `/m-core` and written in Matlab.
+The **Numerics** is in `/m-core` and written in Matlab.
 It uses the _forward-backward sweep_ method to solve a _two-point boundary value problem_ (TPBVP) for a network SIR model instantiated with `<name>-trav.dat` and `<name>-init.csv`.
 The entry point is `/m-core/sweep.m`.
-🚧 A Julia version is under construction 🚧
+🚧 A Julia version may or may not be under construction 🚧

+The **Visualization** is in `/tools/viz` and based on [VegaLite](https://vega.github.io/vega-lite/)'s Julia interface.
+The VegaLite schemas generate _county-level_ choropleths for infection incidence and control effort.

-CAVEAT: all data and notebooks are stored with [Git LFS](https://git-lfs.github.com/).
+CAVEAT: all data and Jupyter notebooks are stored with [Git LFS](https://git-lfs.github.com/).
 If after cloning the repository or downloading its contents, instead of expected file content, you see something like this
 ```
 version https://git-lfs.github.com/spec/v1
 oid sha256:9e93547e554054a1678f4863fd62bac1577dd6eea6b2efce0d265b16d6e0f438
 size 5208
 ```
 then your Git LFS installation did not work.
-See the [Releases](https://github.com/yvs314/epi-net-m/releases) if you are not in the mood for Git LFS.
+Get the benchmark from [Releases](https://github.com/yvs314/epi-net-m/releases) if you are not in the mood for Git LFS.

 ---
 ## Citation